Why choose this apprenticeship?

 - PRACTICAL APPLICATION – Our course comprises practical work experience and high quality work-based learning tailored to your career aspirations

-- INDUSTRY APPROVED – Our CMDA is dual-accredited by the CMI for a Level 5 Certificate in Leadership and Management, with professional recognition through Chartered Manager Status
+- INDUSTRY APPROVED – Our CMDA is dual-accredited by the CMI for a Level 5 Certificate in Leadership and Management (subject to payment of an additional fee), with professional recognition through Chartered Manager Status

 Our learning spaces ensure you have the right environments to build your knowledge, from lecture theatres to interactive group working spaces and extensive library resources.
 Students on finance-related modules also have access to our Financial Trading Suite, while we provide a range of support services for student entrepreneurs through our Enterprise Hive.

 If you want to set up your own business, visit our Enterprise Hive for a wide range of start-up support, including incubation space, tailored mentoring from industry experts and networking opportunities

 One of the largest among all UK universities, our Financial Trading Suite features 21 workstations, two large wall screens and a scrolling ticker providing real-time global market information

 Our new £44 million Moss House campus includes an exhibition space to showcase your work to assessors and prospective employers, as well as our Enterprise Hive service which helps budding entrepreneurs with start-ups

 Our campus buildings feature lecture theatres equipped with the latest technology, as well as comfortable tutorial and seminar rooms and private meeting rooms

 Located in our McIntyre House campus, ThinkSpace features glazed study pods to discuss group projects and glass wipe boards to mind-map your ideas